ayoayco/blog/_posts/2024-10-31-organizing-my-digital-memories.md

 The idea is to be more intentional with the photos & videos I intend to keep close and share to friends & family.

-So, that’s my plan: back up, sort, and organize.
-It’s a bit of work upfront, but in the end, it’s worth it.

-Feel free to use this approach if your photo library could use a bit of intentional organization.
+Feel free to use this approach if your photo library could use a bit of tidying up.
 Cheers! 🍻